kinnallan/PDF-Privacy-Protector/README.md

-Features
+1. Features

-Admin Interface: Upload PDFs and set access controls
+a) Admin Interface: Upload PDFs and set access controls

 Set user and owner passwords